gabrielfalcao/jquery-shout/README.rst

 Imagine a web application with a rich user experience, e.g. a webmail.
 Whenever an email arrives many components could be changed, for instance:

-* The email list would be prepended with new messages
+* The email list would be prepended with new messages.
 * Some places that shows how many emails you have, must have its counter increased.
 * Maybe you would like to take some action to alert the user that he have new emails.